kirlev/words_counter/README.md

-Using a Redis Hash created a challenge when it came to persisting the data once the processing was done, since Redis hash iterator does not guarantee to return each field once I had to make sure I do not count duplicate, on top of that I did want to create an INSERT query for each word but to INSERT in batches so I had to implement my own batch upsert SQLilte query in the 'Word' model and not use ActiveRecord.
+Using a Redis Hash created a challenge when it came to persisting the data once the processing was done, since Redis hash iterator does not guarantee to return each field once I had to make sure I do not count duplicate, on top of that I did want to create an INSERT query for each word but to INSERT in batches so I had to implement my own batch upsert SQLilte query in the 'Word' model and not use ActiveRecord for the inserts/updates.

 To read the local files and external files I used the OpenURI class that supports both with the same syntax, for local files it iterates on the lines one by one and for URLs it download the file to a temporary local file and